 Moon Rabbit by Natalie Russel is a calm, beautiful book about two rabbits who find each other and become great friends even though they are from different places.
 White Rabbit is a city rabbit and loves her urban home but is called away by the longing for company.
 She finds it in a park with Brown Rabbit who is wonderful and plays beautiful music.
 There is just one glitch White Rabbit misses the city.
 I loved this book, my son liked it too but it almost made me cry.
 My husband and I are from different countries and long distance relationships are so hard.
 I wanted to jump in the book and tell White Rabbit that.

 I had to restrain myself from saying “The pressure will be too much, the limited time will make them argue and fight”.
 When my son pointed out that I shouldn’t be sad that White Rabbit leaves the park and goes home because he comes for a visit in the end.
-But if ever I projected my on experience onto a book it was this, wow.
 It really is a sweet tale about friends who can be friends despite physical distance.
 Oh, and the illustrations, they are the very definition of springtime.
 Lovely.

 A Very Big Bunny by Marisabina Russo is a nice book about two bunnies that don”™t fit in at school.
 This book opened a good dialogue between my son and I as we were reading about how both the tallest and the shortest bunny in the class got picked on.
 The students in their class were mean but not purposefully bullying, they excluded these bunnies because they simply didn”™t fit.
 The part that hit me the most was when the teacher lined the kids up by height.
 Amelia, as the tall bunny was always last.
 It just made me think of how adults so often single kids out without trying to be terrible.
 But really hurting them.
 All that aside, the book itself comes to a nice conclusion.
 I think it”™s worth grabbing for any child tall or short or in between.